WeeverApps/iota/README.md

 The `css` property should contain an `url` or a `style` property, used to declare stylesheets for the HTML content.

 The `properties` object is intended to be a catch-all for more complex objects being described with variables.
-For example, a real estate property being described as an object in a feed would contain specific properties such as `listPrice`, `rooms`, `acreage`, etc. These can be left *schemaless* if the intention is for a developer to handle any property that is given; however, if you wish to specify a schema in order to enforce consistency, see the Custom Type Schema specifications below.
+For example, a real estate property being described as an object in a feed would contain specific properties such as `listPrice`, `rooms`, `acreage`, etc. These can be left *schemaless* if the intention is for a developer to handle any property that is given; however, if you wish to specify a schema in order to enforce consistency, see the Custom Type schema specifications below.

 ### Access and Administrative Control